Daily Scrum vs standup meetings: What's the difference?

 Daily Scrum standup meetings

-There is no such thing as a daily scrum standup.
+There is no such thing as a daily Scrum standup.
 We don’t do standups in Scrum.

 Scrum does have the daily Scrum, but nobody is expected to stand in it.

-The term standup is considered to be exclusionary, as it assumes everyone in attendance can stand.
-It’s is ablest, and organizations should stop using it.
-However, there are other noteworthy difference between a standup and a daily Scrum that go beyond the insensitivity of the term.
+In fact, the term standup is considered to be exclusionary, as it assumes everyone in attendance can stand.
+It’s is ableist, and organizations should stop using it.

 Daily Scrum and standup meeting differences